foodcoopshop/foodcoopshop.github.io/index.md

 ## Maintainer

-Mario Rothauer created the project in 2014 and maintains it: [mrothauer on Github](https://github.com/mrothauer)
+[Mario Rothauer](https://github.com/mrothauer) created the project in 2014 and maintains it.